Hackquantumcpp/snoutcounter-backend/README.md

 - `data/` - Polling data, from which models draw from.

+- `ratings/` - Ratings sourced from the [Silver Bulletin](https://www.natesilver.net/p/pollster-ratings-silver-bulletin).

 - `transformed_tables/` - Simplified polling data, for use in the polls display tables.

 - `export.ipynb` - Exports all data for use on the SnoutCounter site.

-- `pollster_ratings_silver.csv` - Silver Bulletin pollster ratings, sourced from [this link](https://www.natesilver.net/p/pollster-ratings-silver-bulletin), last updated January 2026.

-- `pollster_ratings_silver_2024.csv` - Former Silver Bulletin pollster ratings, updated shortly after the 2024 elections.